runtimeverification/rv-predict/README.txt

 However, there are three subtle data races in the program, and RV- Predict[C] finds them all.

+Compile this programs as shown below. .. code-block:: none

+   rv-predict-c++ simple-state-machine.cpp rv-predict-execute ./a.out

+The results of analysis will be:

    Data race on global 'state' of size 4 at 0x00000153ccf4 (a.out + 0x00000153ccf4): {{{
        Concurrent write in thread T2 (locks held: {})